ICSC-Spoke2-repo/idl-rucio/README.md

         command: ["/opt/conda/script_jhub.sh"]
 ```

-The chosen JupyterLab image already has conda installed.
-The terminal has a working rucio client inside the ‘temp-rucio-env’ environment.
-You need to check if the rucio.cfg file has your credentials in it in “/opt/conda/envs/temp-rucio-env/etc/rucio.cfg”:
+At the start of your JLab instance, the terminal will print a warning message and the output of a `rucio whoami` to check if the rucio.cfg file has your credentials in it.
+The standard rucio.cfg file should be:

 ```
 [client]